Mjz86/c_colon/README.md

 because the ast can be converted to IR via JIT , the compiler can  use many cashing schemes for templated entities and namespaces
 , each component and modules in the package management system have precompiled some IR and AST steps , that make it easier for compilers to use them if more download speeds result in faster compilations , if not the compiler can do it by hand without IRs.

+---

-what i think will be the strategy in this language to make it easy:
+what i think will be the strategy in this language to make it easy

-- begginners:
+begginners:
 avoiding most qualifiers and completely, sticking to using mut when necessary, sticking to value semantics, for functions,  inout , in , out  and non reference,  reference-like alternative that dont cause much confusion, and coping most things , occasionally using more complex code. avoiding any borrowing and  unsafe.

-- developers who use libraries: writing value oriented,  functional-like mutibility avoiding code , knowing how to design easy to use apis , with OOP and more to use
+developers who use libraries:
+writing value oriented,  functional-like mutibility avoiding code , knowing how to design easy to use apis , with OOP and more to use

-- library authors:
+library authors:
 writing complex performant code that can be used easily using value oriented designs

--  low level library  authors: using the language  to its fullest,  writing effective and efficient code without worrying much about abi braking, using the latest technologies and theories to develop code that can be understood well by the optimizer, writing utilities that help automate rust, c++ and other language bindings and more.
+low level library authors:
+using the language  to its fullest,  writing effective and efficient code without worrying much about abi braking, using the latest technologies and theories to develop code that can be understood well by the optimizer, writing utilities that help automate rust, c++ and other language bindings and more.

+---

-- a note from  mjz , on what to do in `c:` : try not to get boggled down with ways to make it faster, it is rewarding,  but its hard, the easiest way to write safe code in both rust and c: is to do more functional programming, try only focusing on what needs to be optimized before making it hard for yourself,
+a note from mjz on what to do in "c:":

+try not to get boggled down with ways to make it faster, it is rewarding,  but its hard, the easiest way to write safe code in both rust and c: is to do more functional programming, try only focusing on what needs to be optimized before making it hard for yourself,